2023-11-02 22:11:50

 Cuba: support for the Palestinians

-The Government of Havana expressed in a statement on October 7 his “serious concern” about the “escalation of violence between Israel and Palestine, which is a consequence of 75 years of permanent violation of the inalienable rights of the Palestinian people” and called for the “creation of two States.”
+The Government of Havana expressed in a statement on October 7 his “serious concern” regarding the “escalation of violence between Israel and Palestine, which is a consequence of 75 years of permanent violation of the inalienable rights of the Palestinian people” and called for the “creation of two States.”

 Ecuador: two-state solution